maddestlabs/mlmatrix/README.md

 git clone https://github.com/maddestlabs/mlmatrix/
 nim c d:release mlmatrix.nim
 ```
+This will generate the executable.

 ## Usage
+Enter `./mlmatrix` to run the executable.
 Enter `./mlmatrix -h` for help:
 ```
 Matrix Rain Effect in Nim